heseltime/heseltime.github.io/pages/rDai.md

 The following is a set of presentations delivered as part of interviewing for the new [IT-U NLP Group](https://it-u.at/en/research/research-groups/natural-language-processing/) Computational X PhD program in Linz.

+### This presentation/conversation is structured as follows (main content below)

+- intro Prof.: 3 mins
+- intro self (academic), see below: 5 mins
+- general Q&A: 12 mins
+- presentation own work, see below: 12 mins incl.
+Q&A
+- presentation NLP Group work, see below: 12 mins plus Q&A
+- own questions (see below!): 5 mins

 ## Personal Introduction (Academic)

 ### in **5 mins**